gauteh/lieer/docs/index.md

 This assumes your root mail folder is in `~/.mail` and that this folder is _already_ set up with notmuch.

-1. Make a directory for the gmailieer storage and state files (local repository).
+1. Make a directory for the lieer storage and state files (local repository).

 ```sh
 $ cd    ~/.mail